Champions League final moved to Stade de France in Paris as Russia is stripped of hosting duties by UEFA

 UEFA has announced that the 2022 Champions League final will be moved to Stade de France in Paris following the Russian invasion of Ukraine, with the Gazprom Arena in Saint Petersburg stripped of hosting duties.

-A statement from European football’s governing body reads: “The UEFA Executive Committee today held an extraordinary meeting following the grave escalation of the security situation in Europe.
+A statement from UEFA reads: “The UEFA Executive Committee today held an extraordinary meeting following the grave escalation of the security situation in Europe.

 “The UEFA Executive Committee decided to relocate the final of the 2021/22 UEFA Men’s Champions League from Saint Petersburg to Stade de France in Saint-Denis.
 The game will be played as initially scheduled on Saturday 28 May at 21:00 CET.